 - This book will explain to us who Lucifer is and where he came from and why he is here (ch 14)

 - The word Salvation is used 31 times!

 Jewish people memorized the scriptures in order to preserve God’s word.
 When the Temple is destroyed in 70 AD many of the original writings were destroyed.
 Traditionalists had memorized every scripture (side note: ever see the movie Book of Eli with Denzel Washington…must see).
 Anyway, they wrote with accuracy the Jewish teachings.
 “We” call it the Old Testament.
 This is called the Masoretic Text, which was completed in the 9th Century.
-So, Lucas, I can argue “How do we know THIS TEXT is accurate?
+So, someone COULD argue “How do we know THIS TEXT is accurate?”
 I mean c’mon who could memorize the Bible, I struggle to memorize single scripture??

 If you have a hot minute click here and read just the first chapter.
 I read the first verse and it said a “vision”.
 I immediately was excited to read it.
 Here is what my warped brain said when I finished it: “If God was a news anchor today, this is what he would say to our nation”.
 OH MY STARS!!

 It never gets old to know that Isaiah is a Bible within the Bible.
 That is so cool!
 God never ceases to amaze me, and I’m sure he’ll be amazing me for the rest of eternity!